OpenKG-ORG/EasyDetect/README.md

 ## ⏩Quickstart

-We provide two ways for users to quickly get started with EasyDetect.
-You can either use the shell script or the Gradio app based on your specific needs.
+We provide example code for users to quickly get started with EasyDetect.

-### Shell Script

 #### Step1: Write a configuration file in yaml format